Posted on July 14, 2019 and last updated on January 24, 2025

 • Sights: Sebec Lake

-You can do a lot of different walks at the state park.
-The two-mile, one-way Browns Point Trail takes you to a little secluded flattish rock on the lake’s edge where you can swim away from the beach crowd.
+You can do a lot of different excursions at this state park.
+The two-mile, one-way Browns Point Trail takes you to a secluded, flattish rock on the lake’s edge where you can swim away from the beach crowd.
 This trail passes through old forest and by a marsh.
 While it is well blazed, it doesn’t seem particularly well traveled.

 The Birch Mountain loop is a 2.6-mile loop that takes you to the 1,090-foot summit of a little mountain (there are no views!).
 You ascend about 350 feet in the climb.
 There is a smaller loop trail nestled into the Birch Mountain loop.
-Note the interesting sculpture of a picnic table emerging from a cairn about halfway through the hike (and I think at the summit), one of several picnic table sculptures in the park!
+Note the interesting sculpture of a picnic table emerging from a cairn about halfway through the hike, one of a dozen extraordinary picnic table sculptures in the park created by artist Wade Kavanaugh.
+While they are no ordinary tables — they seem to grow out of natural features, like boulders and trees — you can still eat your lunch on them!

-My favorite trail in the park is the Cove Trail, a roughly half-mile loop that takes you along beautiful lake frontage, and by some very well situated picnic tables.
+My favorite trail in the park is the Cove Trail, a roughly half-mile loop that takes you along beautiful lake frontage, and by some well-situated picnic tables.

 Directions: From Dover-Foxcroft, follow Route 153, or Greenley’s Landing Road, for 4.5 miles.
 Turn left onto State Park Road to enter the park.